sanjay-murmu-au9/interviewPreparation-2025/README.md

 # Function Currying
 Currying is a technique in function programing where function is transfer into sequnce of nested function and where each function carrying single arugment;

-function curryAdd(a){
+// currying used in js complex function call breaking down into smaller,more manageable steps. it transform a func with multiple argument into a series of func each taking a single argument. function curryAdd(a){
    return function a(b){
       return function b(c){